Coahoma Community College

 Community college in Coahoma County, Mississippi, U.S.

-Coahoma Community College (CCC) is a public historically black community college in Coahoma County, Mississippi.
+Coahoma Community College (CCC) is a public historically black community college in unincorporated Coahoma County, Mississippi.
 The college was founded in 1949 and is accredited by the Southern Association of Colleges and Schools Commission on Colleges.
 It offers associate degree and certificate programs in more than 70 areas of focus.

 The 99 acre campus lies in an agrarian setting along Clarksdale-Friars Point Road near the Mississippi River and serves Coahoma, Bolivar, Quitman, Tallahatchie, and Tunica counties.

 CCC's athletic teams, the Tigers, compete in the Mississippi Association of Community Colleges Conference (MACCC) of the National Junior College Athletic Association (NJCAA).

 History

 Coahoma Community College was founded in Coahoma County in 1949 as an extension of Coahoma Agricultural High School (1924), Mississippi's first agricultural high school for black students.
 Upon the establishment of the college, the high school was renamed Coahoma Junior College and Agricultural High School.
 The college initially offered courses to black students under the separate but equal doctrine.
 It was the first community college in Mississippi for black students.

 Before becoming affiliated with Mississippi's public junior colleges system in its second year of operation, CCC was fully-funded by Coahoma County.

 In 1989, the Board of Trustees and State Board for Community and Junior Colleges approved renaming the junior college to Coahoma Community College.

 In 1995, the Mississippi Legislature granted the college its own district consisting of Bolivar, Coahoma, Quitman, Tallahatchie, and Tunica Counties.